Zagano & RNS get Double Effect Completely Wrong

 I am somewhat suspicious when people begin with philosophers and theologians without at least giving one example.
 Her point, though, is that objectively wrong action is morally OK if good is intended.

 EDIT: later, they removed “objectively wrong” from the live version, which avoids the error.
 You can still see the original via Wayback Machine.
+You can see details about this change in an edit at the end of this piece.

 This would reduce morality to intention only, as any object is permitted if good intentions are set.
 This is the exact opposite of what John Paul II said in Veritatis Splendor 78: